Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Baselines and hyperparameters

-\paragraph{Reference architectures} As discussed in Sec.~\ref{sec:experiments}, the main empirical results of the paper~(Tab.~\ref{t:benchmarks}), were obtained by considering, for all the baselines, a template TTS architecture which can be schematically described as follows:
+As discussed in Sec.~\ref{sec:experiments}, the main empirical results of the paper~(Tab.~\ref{t:benchmarks}), were obtained by considering, for all the baselines, a template TTS architecture which can be schematically described as follows:

 with $\xi\emptyargs$ being the ELU activation function~\cite{clevert2015fast}, $\mW_h \in \sR^{1 \times d_h}$, $\mW_h \in \sR^{d_h \times d_h}$, $\vb_{h} \in \sR$, $\vb_{fc} \in \sR^{d_h}$ denoting learnable weights, \textit{GRU} and \textit{GNN} indicating respectively a gated recurrent temporal encoder~\cite{cho2014properties} and a generic message-passing layer~(implemented differently for each baseline).
 For \gls{method}, the template was modified to account for the hierarchical structure as discussed in Sec.~\ref{sec:hierarchical-forecasting}.
 Similarly, for the GUNet baselines the template was modified to take into account the pooling and lifting operations.
 For the tuned version of \gls{method} we simply added skip connections and used a deeper readout.